Community Housing Impact and Preservation Program

 Moderate-income for a family of four is $46,700 in Wayne County, or $32,700 for an individual.

-In 2014, the City of Wooster and Wayne County teamed up as a Partnership to apply for and win funding for a Community Housing Impact and Preservation Program, or simply, CHIP.
+In 2017, the City of Wooster, the City of Orrville, and Wayne County teamed up as a Partnership to apply for and win funding for a Community Housing Impact and Preservation Program, or simply, CHIP.
 The State of Ohio provides a combination of Federal and State funds to the Partnership for the program.

 As in past years, the Wayne Metropolitan Housing Authority is the consultant for the City of Wooster and Wayne County Partnership, and is available to help residents, homebuyers, and landlords with any questions they may have about CHIP.